 - March and April 2022 – Senate District and/or County Conventions.
 Delegates gather to vote on candidate endorsements and resolutions within the Senate District and/or County.
 For example, at Senate District Conventions, you will endorse candidates running for the State House and State Senate in that district.
 Delegates for the Congressional District Convention will also be elected.

-- From what we know right now, these will be done remotely.
+- From what we know now, these will be fully remote, but will update this page with more information when we have it.

 - April 2022 – Congressional District Delegates will gather to endorse congressional candidates and vote on resolutions.
 State Convention Delegates will also be elected.